Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Hours: Open 24/7 | Entrance: Free

-The monolithic Bell Rock butte emerges out of the Sedona countryside and is one of Sedona’s most recognizable towering red rock formations.
-While you can appreciate the butte from afar, a fantastic 3.5-mile roundtrip hike takes you to the top where you can enjoy panoramic views.
+The monolithic Bell Rock butte emerges out of the Sedona countryside as one of its most recognizable formations.
+While you can appreciate the butte from afar, a fantastic 3.5-mile round-trip hike takes you to the top, where you can enjoy panoramic views of the valley.

 Bell Rock is also the site of a vortex, a place of concentrated energy where some believe there is elevated spiritual activity.